hds-lab/d3tutorial/README.md

 To be safe, make sure your repository is clean -- no outstanding uncommitted changes.

-To update the website (which is hosted on GitHub pages at `http://scclab.github.io/d3tutorial`) you just need to run `grunt deploy`.
+To update the website (which is hosted on GitHub pages at http://scclab.github.io/d3tutorial, just run `grunt deploy`.
 This performs the following steps:

 1. Sets the `baseUrl` variable in `harp.json` to "http://scclab.github.io/d3tutorial"
 2. Runs `harp compile -o dist` to build the site to the `dist` folder.